 A very effective and simple way to minimize potential access by hackers is by limiting the amount of time you have with open connectivity, such as what is offered when you have your Wi-Fi or Bluetooth enabled.
 While this is a very technical and difficult approach, the ease in reducing this risk is worth it.

 The other danger is rogue Wi-Fi networks which may be hackers intending to lure people in by logging on at public locations.
 The SSID (the name of the network) is easily cloned to read “Airport WiFi” or something else seemingly harmless, but don’t be fooled and only connect to known networks.
-Also, consider using encryption if any sensitive data is stored on the phone as well as for data in transit with more secure technologies, such as a <a href="https://en you could try this out.wikipedia.org/wiki/Virtual_private_network” target=”_blank”>Virtual Private Network (VPN).
+Also, consider using encryption if any sensitive data is stored on the phone as well as for data in transit with more secure technologies, such as a Virtual Private Network (VPN).
 (Setting up a VPN for iPhone – Setting up a VPN for Android) An excellent VPN option for IOS/Android/PC/Mac/tablets is Norton VPN and there mobile security products are also highly recommended, and now couple with LifeLock – read more here.

 Be Careful Not to Fall for Phishing Schemes